Aleksander Čeferin

-Career
+Early career

-After graduating from Ljubljana University's law faculty, Čeferin went to work for his family's law firm, developing a special interest in representing professional athletes and sports clubs.
+After graduating from the University of Ljubljana's law faculty, Čeferin went to work for his family's law firm, developing a special interest in representing professional athletes and sports clubs.
 He later took over from his father as company director.
-His brother Rok is currently Vice President of the Constitutional Court of the Republic of Slovenia, to which he was initially elected as a judge in 2019.
+His brother Rok is currently the President of the Constitutional Court of the Republic of Slovenia, to which he was initially elected as a judge in 2019.
 His sister Petra is an architect and a professor in the Faculty of Architecture at the University of Ljubljana.

 Administrative roles

 In 2005, Čeferin took a formal interest in local football through his work with the executive board of futsal club FC Litija.
 A member of the executive committee of amateur side FC Ljubljana Lawyers since 2005, he served as a member at NK Olimpija Ljubljana from 2006 to 2011.
 In 2011, Čeferin was elected president of the Football Association of Slovenia.
 He also served as a second and third vice-chairman of the UEFA Legal Committee from 2011 to 2016.